v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 Getting the results programmatically
 ------------------------------------

-There is a large number of custom data reporters.
+There is a large number of available data reporters.
 Some of them are listed below.

 * Data reporters that export the results to a specified file format: